docker/docs/content/admin/_index.md

 ---
-description: Docker Admin provides administrators with centralized observability, access management, and controls for their company and organizations.
+description: Discover manuals on administration for accounts, organizations, and companies.
-keywords: admin, administration, company, organization
+keywords: admin, administration, company, organization, Docker Admin, user accounts, account management
-title: Docker Admin overview
+title: Administration overview
 grid:
 - title: Company administration
-  description: Explore how to manage a company in Docker Admin.
+  description: Explore how to manage a company.
   icon: apartment
   link: /admin/company/
 - title: Organization administration
-  description: Learn about organization administration in Docker Admin.
+  description: Learn about organization administration.
   icon: store
   link: /admin/organization/
+aliases:
+- /docker-hub/admin-overview
 ---

-{{< include "admin-early-access.md" >}}
+Administrators can manage companies and organizations using Docker Hub or Docker Admin.

+Docker Admin is available in [Early Access](../release-lifecycle.md#early-access-ea) to all company owners and organization owners that have a Docker Business or Docker Team subscription.
 The [Docker Admin](https://admin.docker.com) console provides administrators with centralized observability, access management, and controls for their company and organizations.
 To provide these features, Docker uses the following hierarchy and roles.

 ![Docker hierarchy](./images/docker-admin-structure.webp)